ji-zai/personal-site/content/essays/dear-founder.md

 It's easier to say "we ran out of money", than:

-"I believe we could pull it off if I fired everyone, and the cofounders and I move to {more_affordable_place} to extend our runway by a couple of years as we patiently grinded it out.
+"I believe we could pull it off if I fired everyone, and the cofounders and I move to more_affordable_place to extend our runway by a couple of years as we patiently grinded it out.
 But I have friends here.
 I like my apartment and oh, I just had a date with this really cool person and want to explore a future with them that I believe is more important than this company."

 It's easier to say "we didn't find the growth we needed", than: